 2. Bird watching

-Lake Nakuru, a renowned birdwatching destination in Kenya, has over 400 bird species.
-Being a birding hotspot, bird watching is for sure every visitor’s top thing to do in Lake Nakuru National Park during your safari.
-The lake’s shallow waters and surrounding forests, grasslands, and acacia woodlands provide habitats for a diverse range of bird species, including both resident and migratory birds.
+Lake Nakuru is a renowned birdwatching destination in Kenya.
+The lake’s shallow waters and surrounding forests, grasslands, and acacia woodlands provide habitats for various bird species, including resident and migratory birds.

-Some of the bird species commonly seen in Lake Nakuru include flamingos, pelicans, cormorants, herons, egrets, kingfishers, eagles, vultures, and many more.
-The best time for birdwatching in Lake Nakuru is during the dry season, between July and October when the lake is at its lowest and the birdlife is concentrated in smaller areas.
+Some bird species commonly seen in Lake Nakuru include flamingos, pelicans, cormorants, herons, egrets, kingfishers, eagles, and vultures.
+The best time to birdwatch in Lake Nakuru is during the dry season, between July and October, when the lake is at its lowest, and the birdlife is concentrated in smaller areas.

 During your nature walks, you can explore different parts of the park, including the lake’s shoreline, acacia woodlands, and grasslands.
-Along the way, you may spot a variety of wildlife, such as giraffes, buffalos, zebras, baboons, and various bird species.
+Along the way, you may spot various wildlife, such as giraffes, buffalos, zebras, baboons, and bird species.

-Nature walks in Lake Nakuru provide a unique and intimate experience of the park’s ecosystem, allowing you to appreciate its beauty and complexity on a more personal level.
-You can also learn about the park’s conservation efforts and the challenges faced by the park in preserving its biodiversity.
-We recommend that you wear appropriate clothing and footwear for walking on uneven terrain and bring sunscreen, insect repellent, and plenty of water.
+Nature walks in Lake Nakuru provide a unique and intimate experience of the park’s ecosystem, allowing you to appreciate its beauty and complexity more personally.
+You can also learn about the park’s conservation efforts and its challenges in preserving its biodiversity.
+We recommend wearing appropriate clothing and footwear for walking on uneven terrain and bringing sunscreen, insect repellent, and plenty of water.

 4. Visit the Makalia Falls

-Located on the southern end of the park, Makalia Falls is a stunning sight to behold.
-Visitors can hike to the falls and enjoy a picnic while taking in the beautiful scenery.
-The falls are a popular attraction for visitors to the park, and they provide a beautiful backdrop for photography and sightseeing.
-Visitors can view the falls from a nearby viewpoint or take a short hike to get closer to the falls
+Makalia Falls is a stunning sight located on the park’s southern end.
+Visitors can hike to the falls and enjoy a picnic while enjoying the beautiful scenery.
+The falls are a popular attraction for park visitors, providing a stunning backdrop for photography and sightseeing.
+Visitors can view the falls from a nearby viewpoint or take a short hike to get closer to them.

 5. Visit the Baboon Cliff

 Baboon Cliff is a popular viewpoint located in Lake Nakuru National Park.
 It forms one of the must-visit places in Lake Nakuru due to what it has to offer.
-It is named after the baboons who are often seen climbing and playing antics on the cliffs.
-The cliff is situated on the eastern side of the lake, and it offers visitors a stunning panoramic view of the lake and its surroundings.
+It is named after the baboons often seen climbing and playing antics on the cliffs.
+The Cliff is situated on the lake’s eastern side, offering visitors a stunning panoramic view of the lake and its surroundings.

-From Baboon Cliff, visitors can see the lake’s shimmering waters and pink flamingos in their thousands that are often seen wading in the shallows.
-The view from the cliff is particularly beautiful at sunset when the lake is bathed in golden light.
-The area around the cliff is a popular spot for birdwatching, and you can also see other wildlife such as zebras, giraffes, and buffalos.
-The Cliff is accessible by road, and you can drive or take a guided tour by Denki Travel
+From Baboon Cliff, visitors can see the lake’s shimmering waters and pink flamingos in their thousands, often seen wading in the shallows.
+The view from the Cliff is particularly beautiful at sunset when the lake is bathed in golden light.
+The area around the Cliff is a popular spot for birdwatching, and you can also see birdwatching zebras, giraffes, and buffalos.
+The Cliff is accessible by road, and you can drive.

 6. Visit the Rhino Sanctuary